gambarini/grpcdemo/README.md

 Once you connect with one ID, you can reconnect with that same contact in the future to check messages from other contacts.

-You must to know a contact ID to send messages to that contact.
+You must know a contact ID to send messages to that contact.
 There is no contact discovery yet (it's part of the contact service).

 ## Future changes